Loading…

 Agent

 Brenna English-Loeb works with authors of adult genre fiction and adult nonfiction, with select YA and crossover clients.
-She joined the Transatlantic in 2019 after working for several years at Janklow & Nesbit Associates and Writers House, where I had the pleasure of working with...
+She joined the Transatlantic in 2019 after working for several years at Janklow & Nesbit Associates and Writers House, where she had the pleasure of working with...
 Read More →

 avatar for Elizabeth Copps